Udi18/coin-stock-info/README.md

-This is a project that pulls information about the specificied cryptocurrencies from www.CoinMarketCap.com
+This is a project that pulls information about the specified cryptocurrencies from www.CoinMarketCap.com